value

 “Large groups of people are never responsible for what they do.”

-Taking a different path is not easy, it takes courage.
-But, choosing to be your own unique person and hold yourself accountable is a powerful act.
+Taking a different path is not easy; it takes courage.
+But, choosing to be your unique self and holding yourself accountable is a powerful act.

 Responsible fashion means holding ourselves accountable for what happens in the short and long run.
 It is a conscious choice, serving our eventually awakened collective soul.

-The touching point is that being better is a matter of ego, being different is a matter of the heart.
+The key difference is that being better is a matter of ego, being different is a matter of the heart.

 In our modern and hyper-connected society, life revolves around social media.
 While it is nice to be in touch with your audience, it is impossible not to notice the vain by-product of this virtual life: images artificially created and obsessively shared.
 Yes, too much even for those of us that work in fashion!